CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

 ##The Basic SVVM Pattern
 GluJS is a refined variant of the MVVM (model-view-viewmodel) pattern that we call SVVM.
 That's short for specification-view-viewmodel.

 The switch to SVVM underscores two points.
-First it underscores one of the main points of gluJS: making it dead simple to drop right into test-first development based on user stories or specifications.
+First it underscores one of the main points of GluJS: making it dead simple to drop right into test-first development based on user stories or specifications.
 In fact, we recommend (and make it simple) to always start with a specification.

 The second is that the architecture is simpler than it looks.
 Essentially, there are
  * specs -        descriptions of what the app is supposed to do that are also fully functional tests